jonnonz1/nz-statute-book/acts/public/2017/land-transfer-act-2017.md

 **Notices**

 ### 220 Public notice
-For the purposes of this Act, public notice of a matter relating to land means a notice that— (a) is published—
+(1) For the purposes of this Act, public notice of a matter relating to land means a notice that— (a) is published—
     (i) in the Gazette and in 1 or more newspapers circulating in the area where the land is located; and (ii) in any other way that the Registrar may direct; and (b) gives sufficient information about the matter to enable persons who might respond to the notice to understand it.
+(2) If it is impracticable to include all required information in the notice under subsection (1) due to the volume of information, then—
+  (a) all or part of the information may be made available on an Internet site maintained by the department, instead of in the notice; and
+  (b) the notice must—
+    (i) make it clear that further information relating to the notice is available on that site; and (ii) give sufficient detail to enable persons to understand what sort of further information is available on that site.

 ### 221 Giving of notice to persons other than Registrar
 (1) A notice required or permitted by this Act to be given by the Registrar or any other person (the sender) to another person (the recipient) may be given by—
   (a) delivering it to the recipient; or
-  (b) delivering it to the recipient's usual home or business address; or (c) posting it to the recipient at the recipient's usual home or business address; or (d) if the recipient has given the sender a fax number for the purpose of receiving notices by fax, faxing it to that number; or
+  (b) delivering it to the recipient's usual home or business address (including by a courier service that records details of delivery to the address); or
+  (c) posting it to the recipient at the recipient's usual home or business address; or (d) if the recipient has given the sender a fax number for the purpose of receiving notices by fax, faxing it to that number; or
   (e) if the recipient has given the sender an email address for the purpose of receiving notices by email, emailing it to that address; or